 Finally, let’s talk about caffeine.
 For about a third of the population, caffeine is a cortisol stimulant.
 (Cortisol is the hormone that awakens us.)
 We don’t want to increase cortisol in the evening because it will override the sleep beckoning hormone melatonin.

 The last section of this “Insomnia Buster” mini-lecture discusses stress.
 To help with insomnia we have to do something about managing stress.
-Relentless stress day after day causes our hormone Cortisol to stay elevated and Cortisol will always override our sleep hormone – Melatonin.
-Some of our stress is a result of organizational thinking.
-Trying to remember what’s on your plate the next day – picking up the kids, getting to the board meeting on time, dinner party with the in-laws.
+Relentless stress, day after day, causes our hormone Cortisol to stay elevated.
+And Cortisol will always override our sleep hormone – Melatonin.
+Some of our stress is a result of organizational thinking; like trying to remember what’s on your plate the next day or getting to the board meeting on time.
 All that’s orbiting around in your brain before bed and you’re not going to allow the unconscious part of your brain to drop until you deal with it.
-So get out your day timer or your phone and plug those things into your calendar and then your unconscious brain can let go of all those things orbiting around.
+So get out your phone and plug those things into your calendar; then, your unconscious brain can let go of all those things orbiting around.

-The other form of stressful thought is concern about our own self or others – it’s more of an emotional form of thinking.
-These too need to be released from the unconscious part of the brain through typing or writing in a journal.
-It may sound silly but the act allows our unconscious brain to let go of its vigilance and then cortisol will drop.
+The other form of stressful thought is concern about our own self or others.
+Which is more of an emotional form of thinking.
+These thoughts also need to be released from the unconscious part of the brain through typing or writing in a journal.
+It may sound silly, but the act allows our unconscious brain to let go of its vigilance, and then cortisol will drop.
 You can empty your mind and allow Melatonin to seduce you into sleep.

 What is Mountain Trek?